slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On asking for a raise

-- If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
+If your manager or employer says “No” the first time around (and this is very likely), don’t get discouraged.
 Simply thank them for their time and ask them “What specific outcomes would be required for me to receive this raise within the next 3-6 months?”
 If they can’t answer this question, you should probably find another employer.
-- They don’t want to lose you.
-They don’t want to lose the negotiation.
-And they don’t want to restart the hiring process.
-Hiring is a long and expensive process.